davewsmith/toydeploy/NOTES.md

 Hours later, still unable to SSH into a Terraform'd instance.
 Launching an instance manually with the same AMI and key pair, and same ingress/egress rules works, so there's probably a stupid typo that sleeping on may find.

+## Round 17

+Slept on it and looked deeper.
+There was a missing route in the route table.

+And it looks like I was making things two hard on myself.
+A security group doesn't need to be associated with a VPC.
+I don't even need a VPC yet.